benmarwick/rrtools/README.md

       - a template citation to show others how to cite your project.
 Edit this to include the correct title and [DOI](https://doi.org).
       - license information for the text, figures, code and data in your compendium
   - this also adds two other markdown files: a code of conduct for users [CONDUCT.md](CONDUCT.md), and basic instructions for people who want to contribute to your project [CONTRIBUTING.md](CONTRIBUTING.md), including for first-timers to git and GitHub.
-  - this adds a `runtime.txt` that makes [Binder](https://mybinder.org/) work, if your compendium is hosted online (e.g. GitHub, Zenodo, Figshare, Dataverse, etc.)
+  - this adds a `.binder/Dockerfile` that makes [Binder](https://mybinder.org/) work, if your compendium is hosted online.
+Currently configured for GitHub, but easily adapted for elsewhere (e.g. Zenodo, Figshare, Dataverse, etc.)
   - render this document after each change to refresh [README.md](README.md), which is the file that GitHub displays on the repository home page

 #### 4\. `rrtools::use_analysis()`